esteinig/achilles/README.md

 ### :cat2: Pre-trained models
 ---

-Currently all pretrained models are standardized to a lightweight `1 x 256-channel ResBlock + 1 x 200-unit LSTM` architecture with `dropout` in recurrent layers that predicts on overlapping slices of 100 signal values (~ 10 bp) from `R9.4` pores; this creates a network model with around 631,730 parameters, which we trained in 500 epochs on a Tesla V100 GPU with 16GB memory over 8 hours with a batch size of 3000 batches per forward pass.
-The model predicts from a fully connected layer with `Doftmax` activation function over `n` labels.
+Currently all pretrained models are standardized to a lightweight `1 x 256-channel ResBlock + 1 x 200-unit LSTM` architecture with `Dropout` in recurrent layers that predicts on overlapping slices of 100 signal values (~ 10 bp) from `R9.4` pores; this creates a network model with around 631,730 parameters, which we trained in 500 epochs on a Tesla V100 GPU with 16GB memory over 8 hours with a batch size of 3000 batches per forward pass.
+The model predicts from a fully connected layer with `Softmax` activation function over `n` labels.
 Training on the alpha version models is conducted on 100,000 signal slices extracted evenly over each subcategory of the label (pathogens, chromosomes) with a random sampling window on the read that extracts `50 x 400` slices with step 40.
 This equates to roughly 2000 reads per label and around 200 - 1000 reads per subcategory in the label depending on the number of subcategory mixtures that tags in the database are sampled from (e.g. pathogens or chromosome mixtures).
 Models are trained using `Adam` optimizer and the `binary crossentropy` loss function, which is selected due to the binary prediction of `pathogen` vs. `host`, depending on how we train the models with pathogen subcategories and human chromsomes.

 <p align="left"><img src="logo/achilles_pretrained.png"></img></p>